MHenderson1988/kmlplus/README.md

 ### Quick Start

-The simplest way to create a standard 'level' floating polygon
+The simplest way to create a standard 'level' floating polygon is to use the 'paths.quick_polygon()' method.

 ```bazaar
 import simplekml